This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

-If a medical professional was negligent, which ultimately caused your child’s disorder, a Georgia cerebral palsy lawyer can help investigate and determine if you have a valid medical malpractice case.
-An experienced attorney can then guide you through the legal process and help you recover the damages to provide care for your child for decades to come.
+If medical negligence caused your child’s disorder, a Georgia cerebral palsy lawyer could be a valuable asset in obtaining justice.
+An experienced attorney can guide you through the legal process and help you fight for damages to provide care for your child.
+A qualified attorney can also assist you if your child has been discriminated against.

 Who Needs a Georgia Cerebral Palsy Lawyer?

-Sometimes the reason a child developed cerebral palsy cannot be determined.
-In some cases, however, the cause is medical negligence.
-Filing a malpractice case without legal representation is not recommended, so you may need a lawyer to help you move forward.
+Sometimes it is impossible to determine the reason a child develops cerebral palsy.
+In other cases, however, the cause is medical negligence.
+Filing a malpractice case without legal representation is not recommended since Georgia laws are intricate when it comes to cerebral palsy cases.